Three amber GLP-1 vials with fresh fig and grapefruit on cream linen

 A pure GLP-1 agonist.
 Clinical trials show 15–20% body weight loss over 68 weeks.
 It reduces appetite, slows gastric emptying, and improves insulin sensitivity.
 Most people notice reduced "food noise" within the first few weeks.

-📅 Weekly injection 🎯 15–20% body weight loss ✓ FDA-approved for weight loss 🌐 Nationwide telehealth
+📅 Weekly injection 🎯 15–20% body weight loss ✓ Brand Wegovy® FDA-approved; compounded is not 🌐 Secure telehealth

 Zepbound® / Mounjaro®